Clean strategy notebook with simple roadmap next to a rejected pile of tangled cables and unused tools

 A practical AI strategy includes:

-• Current state assessment: Where you are today—tools, processes, pain points
+• A current state assessment: where you are today with tools, processes, and pain points

-• Prioritized use cases: 3-5 specific problems ranked by impact and feasibility
+• 3-5 prioritized use cases ranked by impact and feasibility

-• 90-day roadmap: One pilot, clear metrics, defined success criteria
+• A 90-day roadmap with one pilot, clear metrics, and defined success criteria

-• Adoption plan: Who needs training, what changes, how you'll measure usage
+• An adoption plan covering who needs training, what changes, and how you'll measure usage

 The "one workflow" approach